LamAnnieV/deployment_4/README.md

 [How to create a CloudWatch alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html)

-### Jenkins Build #1:  In Jenkins create a build "Deployment_03" for the URL Shortener application from GitHub Repository https://github.com/LamAnnieV/Deployment_03 and run the build.
-This build consists of two stages:  The build Stage and the Test Stage
+### Jenkins Build #1:  In Jenkins create a build "Deployment_4" for the URL Shortener application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git] and run the build.
+This build consists of four stages:  The build, the Test, the Clean, and the Deploy stage.

 **Result:  Build and Test was successful, see run #1**